 The Aspen Loop in Flagstaff (sometimes called the Aspen Nature Lollipop Trail) is located about 30 minutes north of Flagstaff in the Aspen Corner.

-You can travel here from Sedona or the Grand Canyon, but be prepared to set aside some driving time to get there.
+You can travel here if you’re on a short trip to Sedona or the Grand Canyon, but be prepared to set aside some driving time to get there.

 Aspen Loop Trail Flagstaff address